-Remote jobs also frequently offer flexibility in how and when you complete your hours, which is a more manageable way to work for many people.
+What’s more, remote jobs frequently offer flexibility in how and when you complete your hours, making them a more manageable way to work for many people.
 If you have family obligations or other work that require some of your time, remote jobs may be the accommodating alternative you need.

 And let’s not forget, remote jobs are a life-saver in times like now.
 Many people are relying on them to earn bread during the coronavirus economy.